bullet-train-co/bullet_train-core/docs/getting-started.md

 # Getting Started

 ## Starting a New Project

-To get started with Bullet Train, follow the instructions in our [starter repository](https://github.com/bullet-train-co/bullet_train).
+Whether you want to build a new application with Bullet Train or contribute to Bullet Train itself, you should start by following the instructions on [the starter repository](https://github.com/bullet-train-co/bullet_train).

 ## Basic Techniques

-If you're using Bullet Train for the first time, once you've got your application up and running locally, start by learning these five techniques:
+If you're using Bullet Train for the first time, begin by learning these five important techniques:

 1. Use `rails g model` to create and `bin/super-scaffold` to scaffold a new model: